Duan-JM/awesome-papers-fewshot/README.md

 - [x] [ICCV 2017] Low-shot Visual Recognition by Shrinking and Hallucinating Features
 - [x] [CVPR 2018] Low-Shot Learning from Imaginary Data
 - [x] [NIPS 2018] Low-shot Learning via Covariance-Preserving Adversarial Augmentation Networks
+- [x] [CVPR 2019] Generalized Zero- and Few-Shot Learning via Aligned Variational Autoencoders
+    * Aiming at cross modal situations
+    * Using encode image x and class descriptor y, then pull the mean and variance of them together by a loss.
+- [x] [CVPR 2019 IDeMe-Net] Image Deformation Meta-Networks for One-Shot Learning
+    * This paper assumes that deformed images may not be visually realistic, they still maintain critical semantic information.
+    * Pretty good at one-shot on mini-imagenet(59.14%)

 ## Metric Based Few-shot Learning